DocumentationAPI Reference

 The rate indication is only used to approximate the converted prices based on current market rates.
 When the transaction goes through, the foreign exchange rate used to settle the transaction may be slightly different than the indication rate returned in getRates depending on market fluctuations.

-Guaranteed Rates
+Guaranteed rates

 Response Example